cameronenfuego/cameronenfuego.github.io/_posts/2017-12-03-ripped-pants-learning-how-to-serve.md

 ![](https://cdn-images-1.medium.com/max/1200/1*bLsRc7rGn0W0WkfIRqVCng.jpeg)

 I hadn’t been there more than ten minutes.
 I’d ripped.
 My.
-Pants.
+Pants.<!--more-->

 Before tonight, that had never to my recollection happened to me — other than the knee blowout or three growing up.
 It’s hard to calmly assess what feels to be a rather _large_ situation that has just _apparated_ along the upper part of your inner thigh!
 How did I even get here?